Your next Zoom presentation is a week away. And your mind is racing.

 The science behind your Zoom presentation anxiety

-For example, a 2021 paper on why students have difficulties learning during synchronous presentations over Zoom found that 80 percent of the students polled experienced anxiety and trouble focusing during their virtual classes.
+A 2021 paper on why students have difficulties learning during synchronous presentations over Zoom found that 80 percent of the students polled experienced anxiety and trouble focusing during their virtual classes.

-The team at the Department of Communications at Stanford University also wanted to find out.
+But what causes this worry?
 In a peer-reviewed article, Professor Jeremy Bailenson, founding director of the Stanford Virtual Human Interaction Lab, highlighted the results of their research and cited four primary reasons behind Zoom fatigue, stress, and anxiety:

-- Your brain interprets excessive amounts of close-up eye contact during video chats as an “intense situation”.
+- Your brain interprets excessive amounts of close-up eye contact during video chats as an “intense situation.”

 - Like looking at the mirror, you become more critical of yourself as you see yourself on camera.